WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiCompatibility.md

 Wasabi dependencies are:
 - [HWI](https://github.com/bitcoin-core/HWI), check the [device support](https://github.com/bitcoin-core/HWI#device-support) list there.
 Some hardware wallets supported by HWI are still not compatible with the Wallet because they implemented custom workflows.

-## What about Whonix and Tails?
+## What about Tails and Whonix?

-Whonix and Tails are privacy-oriented OSs, so it makes sense to use them with Wasabi Wallet.
-At the moment, Wasabi is working properly on these platforms, but our dependencies do not officially support them, so we cannot make promises regarding future stability.
+It is currently not possible to install Wasabi on Tails.
+Wasabi doesn't work on Whonix, because Wasabi uses the Tor control port.